Training on climate change adaptation

 Citizen Science - Online & Hybrid Training

-This hybrid training programme is designed to empower individuals and organizations to engage in Citizen Science initiatives focused on assessing the impacts of climate change on the marine environment.
+This hybrid training is designed to empower individuals and organizations to engage in Citizen Science initiatives focused on assessing the impacts of climate change on the marine environment.
 The training integrates theoretical sessions with practical fieldwork through recreational diving activities, enhancing participants’ understanding of marine ecosystems and promoting participatory research.

 For who is this course: